38007657/F25-COP2671-0T1-38007657/Projects/Final Project/MyFinalProject/README.md

-# COP2671FY25 Unity 2D Farming Simulation Game Final Project
+# Kelsey Hodge F25-COP2671-0T1-38007657 Final Project Submission - Unity 2D Farming Simulation Game

 ## Overview

-This is a 2D farming simulation game built in Unity where you manage a small farm, grow crops, and build your agricultural empire.
+This is a 2D farming simulation game built in Unity where you manage a small farm, grow crops, and buy/sell items.
 Plant seeds, water your crops, harvest at the right time, and sell your produce to earn coins.

 ## Game Objective

-Start with a modest plot of farmland and basic resources.
-Your goal is to:
+The goal is to:
 - Cultivate a variety of crops successfully
 - Build up your coin reserves through smart farming
 - Manage your time efficiently between day and night cycles